G-tmp/http-file-server/README.md

 * HTTP response header ```Set-Cookie: key1=value1; key2=value2; ...```

 ## About client

-* working well on Chrome
+* working well on Chrome and Firefox, but Firefox is more stricter

-* while request HTTP 206, flac and webm display incorrectly on Firefox

-* IOS Safari sucks, ignore ```Content-Disposition``` header cause can not download file directly, and upload compressed image rather than original
+* IOS Safari sucks, does not support webm, and ignore ```Content-Disposition``` header cause can not download file directly, and upload compressed image rather than original

 ## TODO